sgmurphy/wordpress-plugins/easy-accordion-free/readme.txt

 == Changelog ==

+= 2.3.5 - Mar 04, 2024 =
+* Improved: The plugin security has been improved.
+* Improved: The plugin accessibility feature.
+* Fix: A warning was found when updating from a very older version.
+* Tested: WordPress 6.4.3 compatibility.

 = 2.3.4 - Feb 15, 2024 =
 * New: A hook 'sp_easy_accordion_ui_permission' was added to provide plugin panel access to the editor or other positions.